Exact weights, path metrics, and algebraic Wasserstein distances

 \subsubsection{Outline of the paper}

-In Section~\ref{sec:background} we provide needed background.
+Section~\ref{sec:background} consists of background material.
+In Section~\ref{sec:weight-path-metric} we define weights and path metrics and study exact weights and their properties.
 In Section~\ref{sec:metric-from-measure} we define metrics for generalized persistence modules indexed by a measure space and consider some of their properties.
 In Section~\ref{sec:wasserstein} we define Wasserstein distances for persistence modules with values in a Grothendieck category, prove that it extends the usual definition, and establish a universal property.
-In Section~\ref{sec:agreement} we prove structure theorems for maps into and out of an interval module, we show that monomorphisms and epimorphisms of persistence modules have an induced algebraic matching, and we show that for persistence modules the $1$-Wasserstein distance and the metric induced by the counting measure or Lebesgue measure agree.
-Finally, in Section~\ref{sec:applications}, we apply our metrics to a few simple pairs of two-parameter persistence modules and a pair of zigzag persistence modules.
+In Section~\ref{sec:agreement} we show that for one-parameter persistence modules our algebraic $1$-Wasserstein distance agrees with the path metric.
+We also prove structure theorems for maps into and out of an interval module and show that monomorphisms and epimorphisms of persistence modules can be represented by matrices whose form induces a matching of interval modules.
+Finally, in Section~\ref{sec:applications}, we apply our metrics to three examples of two-parameter persistence modules and a pair of zigzag persistence modules.